ast-grep/ast-grep/README.md

 # install via MacPorts
 sudo port install ast-grep
 ```
 Or you can build ast-grep from source.
-You need install rustup, clone the repository and then
+You need to install rustup, clone the repository and then
 ```bash
 cargo install --path ./crates/cli --locked
 ```